 There is a side story from the fort premises too.
 This nattily dressed young couple was with photographer friends who came with sturdy tripods.
 After a while they got into a huge argument with palace keepers.
 I guess photographing is fine but event photography could get you into trouble.
 Anyway, one needs to confirm this, I am purely speculating.

 In conclusion with the aid of audio guide and google search it seems that I have remembered the fort better than the school history exams!
-It pleases me no end, but whether it pleases you or not, I leave it entirely to you!
-The kind ones of course will share their reactions in the comment section!
+It pleases me no end!
 Oh and the guy who comes to collect the audio guide was not thrilled at all that I was one of the last to stumble out of the fort!